Gathering Dreams

 Why oat flour?

 Oat flour is nutritious and unrefined, as it’s made with just oats.
 It acts as a thickening agent.
-Plus it has a fairly neutral taste which is perfect to let the chocolate flavor shine.
+Plus, it has a fairly neutral taste which is perfect for letting the chocolate flavor shine.

 Where do I find oat flour?